Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 5

 Knicks vs. Heat: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 5

-The New York Knicks and Miami Heat are facing off in the second round of the NBA Playoffs, with a decisive Game 5 on tap.
+In Game 5 of the second round of the NBA Playoffs, the New York Knicks will be seeking a win against Miami Heat.

-You will see odds, spreads, over/unders and more across multiple sportsbooks for the Knicks vs. Heat matchup in this article.
+In this article, you can see odds and spreads for the Knicks vs. Heat matchup across multiple sportsbooks.

 Knicks vs. Heat Game Info